en-mac/sas-be-take-home/notes.md

 # Notes

 ## Assumptions/ Future Improvements:
-- Right now the setupDatabase function first deletes the database if it exists and then creates a new one.
-In production, we would likely have a database running persistently either in its own container or as a managed service.
 - Right now a user_id is just a number related to its position in the database.
 We could do it using username instead of user_id.
-- All logs are currently using standard "log" package.
+- All logs are currently using standard "log" package and are streamed to backend-logs.db.
 In production, we may want to use structured logging so that we could easily search and filter logs like INFO, DEBUG, or ERROR.
-- We could add caching as needed using Redis to reduce the number of requests to the Open Library API.
-We might want to do this for the reccomended books since the published books for a given genre are unlikely to change frequently.
-- The goroutines are set maximally to 10 Authors at once, 200 books at once, and 3 descriptions at once.
+We could stream these logs to a log aggregator like ELK stack or AWS CloudWatch.
+- Right now the setupDatabase function first deletes the database if it exists and then creates a new one.
+In production, we would likely have a database running persistently either in its own container or as a managed service.

+- I am using English as the default language for the Open Library API for Authors and the Titles of their Works.
+- I am using local caching to reduce time by eliminating duplicate API calls.
+I am using "go-cache" for this purpose.
+In production, we could use Redis for caching.
+- Then we can see if we need to use machine learning to find a more accurate 'best recommendation' for the users.

+- maybe we need to return only books that contain a subject?

+# TODO:
+- stream logs to a new backend-logs.db file
+- resolve for english. then add support for other languages
+- implement local caching
+- machine learning over subjects